robindouglasjohnson/gruescript/docs/gruescript.md

 `sequence`
-: The iterator will iterate for each item on the iteration list in turn, `until an iteration fails.` If all the iterations succeed, the iterator itself succeeds.
+: The iterator will iterate for each item on the iteration list in turn, *until an iteration fails.* If all the iterations succeed, the iterator itself succeeds.
 If any one iteration fails, the iterator stops and fails itself.

 `select`
-: The iterator will iterate for each item on the iteration list in turn, `until an iteration succeeds`.
-If all the iterations fail, the iterator itself fails.
+: The iterator will iterate for each item on the iteration list in turn, *until an iteration succeeds.* If all the iterations fail, the iterator itself fails.
 If any one iteration succeeds, the iterator stops and succeeds itself.